MQuy/mbrowser/components/layout/README.md

 Anonymous box is also ignored when resolving percentage values, for example child of anonymous block box, which inside div, need to know its containing block height to resolve a percentage height, then it will use the height of div instead.

+🙋 Both block-level and inline-level elements can establish block formatting context.

 #### Inline

 Inline-level elements do not form new block of content, and inline-level elements generate inline-level boxes which participate in an inline formating context.
 In inline formating context, boxes are laid out horizontally one after other, beginning at the top of a containning block.